High School Orators Wanted by Legion for Speech Competition

-High school students of Frisco have been invited by Frisco Peter J Courcy Post No. 178 of The American Legion to compete in the 2017 Annual American Legion High School Oratorical Scholarship competition.
-The invitation to enter this year’s events was extended by Post 178 Commander Fred Rogers.
+High school students of Frisco have been invited by the American Legion Frisco Peter J, Courcy Post 178 to compete in the annual 2021 American Legion High School Oratorical Scholarship Contest.
+The invitation to enter this year’s competition was extended by Fred Rogers, Post 178 Commander.

-The contest for Frisco students has been arranged with the cooperation of school officials and is open to qualified 9th thru 12 grade students of public, private, charter and home schools.
+The contest for Frisco students is open to qualified nineth (9th) thru twelfth (12th) grade students of public, private, charter and home schools.

-In addition to the awards by winners of the various elimination rounds of competition, college scholarships of $18,000, $16,000 and $14,000 will be awarded to the first through third places in the national finals.
-Each state winner who competes in the first round of the national contest will receive a $1,500 scholarship.
-Participants in the second round who do not advance to the national final round will receive an additional $1,500 scholarship.
-The top three youth orators who have won all previous elimination rounds of the contest will vie for top honors in the national contest on April 22-23, 2017, at the Wyndham Indianapolis West Hotel.
+Scholarships totaling $5,000 will be awarded to the first through fourth place state winners.
+Scholarships totaling $188,000 will be awarded at the national contest.
+Scholarships of $20,000, $17,000 and $15,000 will be awarded to the first through third places at the national finals.
+Each state winner who competes in the first round of the national contest will receive a $2,000 scholarship.
+Participants in the second round who do not advance to the national final round will receive an additional $2,000 scholarship.
+The top three student orators who have won all previous elimination rounds of the contest will vie for top honors in the national contest in April 2021 in Indianapolis, IN.

 The American Legion will pay the expenses of state winners at the national contest.